 Hi!
 My name is Alexandrina Vanke.
 I am a PhD researcher at the Deapertment of Sociology of the University of Manchester currently working on a doctoral project Working-Class Life and Struggle in Post-Soviet Russia.

-Alexandrina Vanke is a research fellow at the Institute of Sociology of the Russian Academy of Sciences, lecturer in the Department of Sociology of the State Academic University for the Humanities, co-editor of the journal Interaction.
-Interview.
-Interpretaion.
+I also hold the positions of a research fellow at the Federal Centre of Theoretical and Applied Sociology of the Russian Academy of Sciences and a research fellow at the Department of Sociology of the State Academic University for the Humanities.

-Earlier she taught Sociology and Sociology of Mass Communications at the Russian State University for the Humanities (RGGU).
+Earlier I taught courses on Discourse Analysis in Sociology and Sociology of Collective Actions at the State Academic University for Humanities, and courses on Sociology and Sociology of Mass Communications at the Russian State University for the Humanities.